Why not opt for a staycation this year and go camping in Wicklow like you did when you were a kid?

 4. Wolohan’s Caravan & Camping Park

 Just outside of Wicklow town and overlooking the famous Silver Strand beach is the Wolohan family’s camping and caravan park.
-They have been welcoming tents, touring and motor caravans to their park for over seventy years.
+They have been welcoming tents, caravans and campervans to their park for more than 70 years.
 Their mobile homes are set out on a 22-acre site and nearly all of them have stunning sea views.

 More info: Silver Strand